MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/mgmt-containerregistry-readme-pre.md

+---
+title:
+keywords: Azure, python, SDK, API, azure-mgmt-containerregistry, containerregistry
+author: maggiepint
+ms.author: magpint
+ms.date: 09/18/2020
+ms.topic: article
+ms.prod: azure
+ms.technology: azure
+ms.devlang: python
+ms.service: containerregistry
+---

 # Microsoft Azure SDK for Python

 This is the Microsoft Azure Container Registry Client Library.
 This package has been tested with Python 2.7, 3.5, 3.6, 3.7 and 3.8.
-For a more complete view of Azure libraries, see the [Github repo](https://github.com/Azure/azure-sdk-for-python/)
+For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

 # Usage